sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 - We can see the template name below
 - `ENROLLEE_SUPPLIES_SUBJECT` is also enabled
-- We have the users that can request certificates in which `RDPUsers`, the group that all of the student users are a memeber of
+- We have the users that can request certificates in which `RDPUsers`, the group that all of the student users are a member of.
+- Cool we can go ahead and use this

 ![](https://i.imgur.com/IsyR86f.png)